1. Research Institute BCN-BRAIN

 Central theme: Chronic Diseases and Drug Exploration

 The main asset of the Groningen University Institute for Drug Exploration (GUIDE) is the integration of clinical, biomedical and pharmaceutical research stimulating translational research and researchers with a keen eye on the complete spectrum of biomedical research: from bed to bench to drugs.
 Ageing is a central theme as most chronic diseases are age-dependent.
 Research focuses mainly on 1.
 Lead discovery, development of new drugs, drug delivery and advanced formulation technology and 2.
-Translational research on molecular and cellular mechanisms underlying disease (aetiology and pathophysiology) and on research related to treatment of disease, e.g. in the context of clinical trials and by using relevant animal models.
+Translational research on molecular and cellular mechanisms underlying disease (etiology and pathophysiology) and on research related to treatment of disease, e.g. in the context of clinical trials and by using relevant animal models.

-3. Cancer Research Institute
+3. Cancer Research Center Groningen (CRCG)

-4. Research Institute SHARE
+4. Research Institute SHARE (Science in Healthy Ageing and healthcaRE)

 5. Research Institute W.J.
 Kolff